April 14, 2026

 Setting Up Your Environment

 picoCTF challenges are solved from a Linux command line.
-The good news is that you have two options, and the easier one requires zero installation.
+You have two ways to get one, and the easier one requires zero installation.

 Option 1: The picoCTF Webshell (recommended for beginners)

-After creating your account at picoctf.org, you get access to a browser-based Linux terminal called the Webshell.
+After creating your account at picoctf.org, you get a browser-based Linux terminal called the Webshell, reachable from the "Webshell" panel on the site.
 It is a full Ubuntu environment with most of the tools you need pre-installed.
-You can open files, run commands, and solve challenges entirely in your browser without installing anything.
-Start here if you are new to Linux or just want to get to solving challenges as fast as possible.
+You can open files, run commands, and solve challenges entirely in your browser.
+The one limitation: you generally cannot install new software in it.
+Start here if you are new to Linux or just want to get to solving as fast as possible.

 Option 2: Local Linux environment

-A local setup gives you more control and lets you install any tool you want.
+A local setup gives you full control and lets you install any tool you want.
 On Windows, install WSL2 (Windows Subsystem for Linux) and run Ubuntu.
-On macOS, use the built-in terminal or install a VM.
-Dedicated CTF distributions like Kali Linux and Parrot OS come with many tools pre-installed, but a plain Ubuntu install works fine if you add what you need.
+On macOS, use the built-in terminal or a VM.
+Dedicated CTF distributions like Kali Linux and Parrot OS ship with many tools already installed, but a plain Ubuntu install works fine once you add what you need.

 Essential tools to install